lilileiva/lilileiva/README.md

 <div aligh='left'>

-🚀 I'm a passionate Full Stack Developer, with certification I achieved from Henry Bootcamp.
+🚀 I'm a passionate Full Stack Developer, with commitment to always obtain the best results.

 🌱 I’m currently learning React Native, but in other hand I am continously improving my current skills working in personal projects.